DavidLeoni/divercli/docs/README.md

 ```

-The `divercli.ini` file tells DiverCli where to connect when we launch DiverCli from this project directory.
+The file `divercli.ini` tells DiverCli where to connect when we launch the tool from the project directory.
 In this particular case the database is in the same folder, but it could be anywhere, even a remote connection.

 You can check things are working by issuing the `log` command, which will show a status of the database and a log of the imports done so far: